Holocaust humor: Holocaust humor of Nazi ghettos and camps

 Self-humour: One of the interviewees in Without Humor... was telling about their hair being cut upon arrival to Auschwitz.
 Many women were crying, but she started laughing.
 When asked why, she answered that never in her life had she had a hairdo for free.

 Black humor was a means of reducing anxiety of the awareness of death.
 An example well-known in Warsaw: "Moishe, why are you using soap with so much fragrance?" - "When they turn me into soap, at least I will smell good".
 Jokes about soap were in response to rumors which started circulating in 1942 about soap produced from the fat of the Jews.
 Other jokes of this kind: "See you again on the same shelf!" or "Don't eat much: the Germans will have less soap!"

 Humor about food constituted about 7 percent of humor discussed in the study.
 The interviewees mention that there was lots of humor about food, because food was a common subject, because there was always not enough of it.
 An interviewee recalls: there was a group which liked to discuss recipes.
 Suddenly one of them lost her mood and stopped talking.
 "What's wrong with her?" - "I think her cake has burned".

 The Holocaust-era archive clandestinely collected by a team led by Holocaust victim Emmanuel Ringelblum ("Ringelblum Archive") documented the everyday life in Nazi-organized Jewish ghettos, in particular, the Warsaw Ghetto.
 Among other things, the archive documented the humor perspective of the inhumane Jewish life.
 The archive includes jokes about Poles, Nazis, Hitler, Stalin, etc. A good deal of them were self-jokes about life, death, disease, hunger, and humiliation.

+Joseph Wulf in "Vom Leben.
+Kampf und Tod im Ghetto Warsau" cites a number of black jokes from diaries of Warsaw ghetto residents, such as:

 Modern times

-Telling Holocaust jokes in public is illegal in Germany.
+Telling Holocaust jokes in public may be illegal in Germany.

 Anti-Semitism

-Demonstrating that Holocaust humor is international, Dundes and Hachild cite two versions of a joke recorded in Germany and the United States in early 1980s: "How many Jews will fit a Volkswagen" – "506: six in the seats and 500 in the ashtrays".
+Demonstrating that Holocaust humor is international, Dundes and Hauschild cite two versions of a joke recorded in Germany and the United States in the early 1980s: "How many Jews will fit a Volkswagen" – "506: six in the seats and 500 in the ashtrays".

 Admissibility of Holocaust humor

+In a 1988 article "Holocaust Laughter", Terrence Des Pres argues that "a comic response is more resilient, more effective in revolt against terror and the sources of terror than a response that is solemn or tragic".

 Adam Muller and Amy Freier note that in modern times increasingly many people are becoming comfortable joking about the Holocaust.
 They attribute this, among other reasons, to the fact that since the generation of Holocaust survivors had passed, and there is no more witnesses of the atrocities, who could provide emotional firsthand testimonies.
 Nevertheless the "Holocaust etiquette" prescribes to consider it as a unique, solemn and, to a degree, sacred event, and laughter related to the matter disrupts this convention and is viewed as bad taste.
 Some other people see modern Holocaust "comedy as a vehicle for coming to terms with the memory of Nazis' horrors".